- Statutory Boards

 Community Workshop Video

-DVD versions of the CATV video of the October 13, 2012 Community Workshop for the Residential Zoning Project are available at both the Howe and Etna libraries for your home viewing.
+DVD versions of the community antenna TV (CATV) video of the October 13, 2012 Community Workshop for the Residential Zoning Project are available at both the Howe and Etna libraries for your home viewing.

 For those of you who could attend our Community Workshop on Saturday, many thanks for your time and thoughtful comments.
 For those of you who could not attend, we are planning future workshops, but have not yet set any dates.